-At 9.30pm we reached Deoria Tal, we all were totally exhausted.
+At 9.30 pm we reached Deoria Tal, and we all were totally exhausted.
 One good thing is that shop was open there at that time.
-We purchased lots of water bottle as there was no facility for the tap water which is kind of strange thing in that village.
+We purchased lots of water bottles as there was no facility for the tap water which is kind of a strange thing in that village.

-There was an entry fee of Rs.150 per person and if you have your own tent you have to pay Rs.50 for small tent and Rs.100 if you have a medium tent.
-If you don’t have the tent then it’s, ok, local fellas will provides tent at the reasonable rate of Rs.500 with sleeping bags.
+There was an entry fee of Rs.150 per person and if you have your own tent you have to pay Rs.50 for a small tent and Rs.100 if you have a medium tent.
+If you don’t have a tent then it’s, ok, local fellas will provide a tent at a reasonable rate of Rs.500 with sleeping bags.

 The charges for Camping at Deoria Tal.